oracc/oracc-search-front-end/README.md

 ---

-## Build
+## Build the production ready website files

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist` directory.

 ---